KamelTouati/KamelTouati/README.md

 ###

-<p align="left">I'm a final-year AI student at the Higher School of Computer Science and Digital Technologies-BEJAIA.</p>
+<p align="left">AI & Data Science Engineer and a graduate of the HIGHER SCHOOL OF COMPUTER SCIENCE AND DIGITAL TECHNOLOGIES - BEJAIA</p>

 ###